 Workers' compensation coverage is provided without requiring a deductible, and you will not receive medical bills for the necessary medical treatment you receive.
 However, if you do receive a medical bill in error, contact the insurance company or call the state's Employee Assistance Office at (800) 342-1741—and call our Bradenton workers' comp lawyers if you need help resolving the claim.

 Does workers' compensation cover my family after an injury?

-Insurance coverage through workers’ compensation exclusively covers the injured worker, and solely applies to injuries suffered at the workplace.
-Family members can only obtain workers’ compensation benefits if your injury results in death.
+Insurance coverage through workers' compensation exclusively covers the injured worker and only applies to injuries suffered at the workplace.
+Your family members can only obtain workers' compensation benefits if your injury results in death.

 What are the most common types of injuries that result in a workers' compensation claim?